marvedcodes/malaCash-Website/README.md

 event propagation(bubbling), event delegation, use of Intersection Observer API on
 lazy loading and scrolling.

-## Make sure you know that This project is based on Jonas Schmedtmann's Bankist project with modifications.
+## Make sure you know that this project is based on Jonas Schmedtmann's Bankist project with modifications.